-- complete the three-day seminar (26 June to 28 June) and be available for an interview on the Thursday of the Program week
+- complete the three-day seminar (dates to be confirmed) and be available for an interview on the Thursday of the Program week

 - complete the 50 hour on-campus office Workplace Experience Program (if successfully chosen after the three-day seminar and interview)

-- participate in a mid-internship catch-up (1.5 hrs - date and time to be advised)
+- participate in a mid-workplace experience catch-up (1.5 hrs - date and time to be advised)